israellevin/marmalade/README.md

 - **[cl-patterns](https://github.com/defaultxr/cl-patterns)** is built on top of Supercollider and does it cooler and lispier.
 Seems a bit immature.
 - **[Tidal Cycles](http://tidalcycles.org)** is also built on top of Supercollider but goes the Haskell way.
 Seems the most mature.
 - **[Sonic Pi](https://sonic-pi.net/)** is also built on top of Supercollider, is very cool, and although it is built on Ruby it's still something we can learn from.
+- **[ChucK](https://github.com/ccrma/chuck)** is a strongly *timed* audio programming language, and it can work with pretty much any sound architecture, including ALSA.
+Currently a leading candidate because it's a single binary using a standard library ([STK](https://ccrma.stanford.edu/software/stk/) FTW) and not a fucking eco-system.
+Also has a built in mechanism for "slave" threads, which can come very handy in giving the local player control over all generators.
+- **[Tone.js](https://tonejs.github.io/)** is another simple and beautiful tool, which works entirely in the browser.
+Again, with zero IT hassle - assuming you already have sound in your browser.

-For all these options we will use Redis pub-sub to deliver the musical notation from generator to player.
+For all these options we can use Redis pub-sub to deliver the musical notation from generator to player.
 We can even use Redis's expiration mechanism to avoid playing sounds if the player hasn't gotten around to playing them in time.

 ### Generator Lifecycle